Giliott History, Family Crest & Coats of Arms

 Today's generation of the Giliott family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.

 "In England there are numerous families who write their name Gillett and Gillot, all of French extraction."

 "Oxfordshire is now the principal home of the Gilletts, but the name is also found in Kent.
 In Lincolnshire the name is represented by Gilliart, Gilliatt, and Gillyatt."

 "The family may have come with William the Conqueror into England, from Gillette, a town in Piedmont, France.
 Gillette, the son of Giles."

 Early Origins of the Giliott family

 The surname Giliott was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Giliott family

 This web page shows only a small excerpt of our Giliott research.
-Another 198 words (14 lines of text) are included under the topic Early Giliott History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Giliott History in all our PDF Extended History products and printed products wherever possible.

 Giliott Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Gillette, Gilliott, Gillet, Gillott, Gillett and others.

 Early Notables of the Giliott family (pre 1700)

 More information is included under the topic Early Giliott Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Giliott family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Giliott or a variant listed above: Jonathan and Nathan Gillett sailed in the " John and Mary" and settled in Dorchester in 1635 where they became Freemen.
 Joseph Gillott arrived in New York State in 1830..